Use commands in a viewmodel

 This command pattern lets you maintain clean separation of UI behavior from UI implementation.
 But it can complicate your code if you need to create a separate class to implement each event handler.

 Instead of creating several custom classes that implement the interface, it's common to use Command or Command<T>.
 These classes implement ICommand but expose its behavior as properties in your viewmodel that you can set.
-This allows you to implement the GiveBonus property described earlier entirely within our viewmodel class:
+In this way, we can implement the GiveBonus property described earlier entirely within our viewmodel class:

 public class EmployeeViewModel : INotifyPropertyChanged